 While it is easy to see why all the organizations; from SMBs to Large Enterprises are moving on to Cloud Computing Services:

 - Better access to the resources, saving organizations the cost of servers, and more.

 - Worldwide access, resulting in better team collaboration and data sharing.

 - Multiple Storage options: public, private, or hybrid storage.

 - Various service choices according to the Organization’s needs.

-- Better scalability and tool selection and customisation.
+- Better scalability and tool selection and customization.
 That leads to defining a flexible structure and helps in identifying a better strategy for the business.

-- Encryption and API keys support to keep data secure.
+- Encryption and API keys support keeping data secure.

-But still, if not handled with caution, like any other technology, cloud computing security may produce a baggage full with some bitter consequences.
+But still, if not handled with caution, like any other technology, cloud computing security may produce baggage full of some bitter consequences.
 That may furthermore elevate the risks and turn cloud computing security into a nightmare.

-Here we put a spotlight on the top 3 cloud computing security issues that companies face:
+Here we put a spotlight on the top 3 cloud computing security issues that the companies face: